redakhoufache/DisCGS-for-Discrete-data/README.md

 # DisCGS
-This repository contains our implementation of the distributed collapsed Gibbs sampler for Dirichlet Process Mixture Model inference, proposed in the paper *"Distributed Collapsed Gibbs Sampler for Dirichlet Process Mixture Models in Federated Learning"* (Accepted to SIAM International Conference on Data Mining (SDM24)).

-### Requirements

-* Scala 2.13.0
-* Spark 3.3.0
+This code performs the distributed inference for Multinomial Dirichlet Process Mixture Model inference.

 ### Building